• Skip to primary navigation

 • Once you've transferred the batter to the cake pan, tap it on the counter a few times.
 This helps the thick batter settle into the pan and eliminates air bubbles.

 • Flip the cake after 10 minutes of cooling time in the pan.
-10 minutes is the magic amount of time needed for the baked cake to settle prior to flipping it out onto a cooling rack.
 Check to make sure that the edges are loose by giving it a little shake up and down.
 The cake should not be stuck to the pan and should move up and down as you shake it.
 If the cake seems to be stuck in spots, use a butter knife to carefully loosen the cake around the sides (and around the sides of the center hole) prior to inverting it.
 When you are ready to flip, simply place a wire rack over the top of the pan, invert the whole thing and set it on the counter.
 Tap the pan a few times to ensure that the cake has fully released and then carefully lift up the pan, leaving the cake behind.

 How can I quickly bring eggs to room temperature?